bipinkrish/Internet-Archive-GUI/README.md

 # Internet-Archive-GUI

-features: Login with main and password,
+features: Login with main and password, logout,
 	  Download with Identifier and
 	  Upload with Identifier

-requirements: you need to first install Python, then insatll PIP, then Install IA with pip command ->>>

-	pip install internetarchive